WAN Design Requirements

 An alternative to configuring multiple point-to-point GRE tunnels is to use multipoint GRE tunnels to provide the connectivity desired.
 Multipoint GRE (mGRE) tunnels are similar in construction to point-to-point GRE tunnels except for the tunnel destination command.
 However, instead of declaring a static destination, no destination is declared, and instead, the tunnel mode gre multipoint command is issued.

 How does one remote site know what destination to set for the GRE/IP packet created by the tunnel interface?
-The easy answer is that, on its own, it can’t.
+The easy answer is that it can’t on its own.
 The site can only glean the destination address with the help of an additional protocol.
 The next component used to create a DMVPN network is the Next Hop Resolution Protocol (NHRP).

-Essentially, mGRE features a single GRE interface on each router with the possibility of multiple destinations.
+Essentially, mGRE features a single GRE interface on each router, allowing multiple destinations.
 This interface secures multiple IPsec tunnels and reduces the overall scope of the DMVPN configuration.
 However, if two branch routers need to tunnel traffic, mGRE and point-to-point GRE may not know which IP addresses to use.

 The Next Hop Resolution Protocol (NHRP) is used to solve this issue.
-The following diagram depicts what functionality mGRE provides to the DMVPN technology.
+The following diagram depicts the functionality of mGRE in DMVPN technology.

 what is mgre